WDI-SEA/notes/00-config-deployment/installfest/osx/unit-4.md

 We will also be using `pip3`, which is python's package manager, to install a couple tools and finally we will install a vscode extension to help use programing python in code.

-Our goal is to have everyone run the command `python --version` in the console and have it say `Python 3.9.2`
+Our goal is to have everyone run the command `python3 --version` in the console and have it say `Python 3.9.x`

 ### Installing `python3` and `pip3`